dtao/PhilosopherDeveloper/source/posts/forests-and-tree-builders.markdown

 the beginning: cleaning up the mess.

 You see, you don't know this about the consultants; but without a mess to clean up, something to *fix*, they can be a bit lost sometimes.
-This is the nature of expertise; when you are faced with similar challenges over and over again, you can develop a sort of dependence on the nature of the challenge.
-Problems that differ dramatically from the kind you're familar with actually become *harder*, because they take you out of your comfort zone, forcing you to abandon (sometimes with great pain) the assumptions you usually carry around.
+This is the nature of expertise: when you are faced with similar challenges over and over again, you develop a sort of dependence on the nature of the challenge.
+Problems that differ dramatically from the kind you're familiar with actually become *harder*, because they take you out of your comfort zone, forcing you to abandon (sometimes with great pain) the assumptions you usually carry around.